Rolls-Royce has announced a strategic review of its marine business

 While not receiving the same amount of media coverage, the technology for autonomous ships is also rapidly developing.
 Earlier this year, a Norwegian partnership announced plans to build the world’s first fully-autonomous containership.
 The goal is for manned voyages to begin in 2018, with unmanned voyages to begin in 2020.

 Rolls Royce has been a leader regarding the technology developments for autonomous vessels.
 Earlier this year, it announced its collaboration with a Finnish ferry company in developing an intelligent awareness system for vessels.
-Rolls Royce expects to have the Continue reading “Autonomous Ships: Are regulations being left in their wake?”
+Rolls Royce expects to have the intelligent awareness system commercially available by the end of this year.
+The company also has a goal of an autonomous vessel in commercial use by the end of the decade.

 Harbour tugs are likely to be the first class of vessels to become autonomous